 Humor

-A lot of people turn to YouTube for entertainment, making the humor niche quite a hit among the viewers.
+A lot of people turn to YouTube for entertainment, making the humor niche quite a hit among viewers.
 Some of the most popular humor video formats include pranks, comedy skits, and fun challenges.

 Creators and their income: